-- 3 Accused is the term used to represent the person against whom a claim of sexual misconduct is made. - 4 Accuser/Victim is a term used to represent the person claiming knowledge of sexual misconduct by a - 5 person covered by these guidelines or a person claiming to have been abused by a person covered under - 6 this policy.
-A person such as a family member, friend, or colleague may be the accuser. - 7 Church when spelled with the initial capitalized refers to the Presbyterian Church (U.S.A.).
-Church, - 8 when spelled with the initial in lowercase refers to a local church.
-The word congregation is used loosely - 9 for members and participants. - 10 Employee is the comprehensive term used to cover individuals who are hired or called to work for the - 11 Church for salary or wages. - 12 Entity is the term used to refer to any program or office managed by a board, ministry, council, or other - body whose membership is elected by the presbytery. - 14 Inquiry is the term used in the Rules of Discipline to determine whether charges should be filed based - upon allegations of an offense received by a governing body (Cf. D-10.0201). - Pastoral Response Team (PRT) is a body constituted by the presbytery to facilitate the process of - providing a pastoral response to allegations of sexual abuse by persons covered under these guidelines. - 18 The structure and function of the PRT are detailed in Section IV of this report. - 19 Persons Covered by this policy include church members, church officers, ministers, and nonmembers - 20 who are employees or volunteers under the supervision of the presbytery or its entities, including those - 21 who are accused of sexual abuse under circumstances in which (1) access to the accuser/victim is related - 22 to some form of service to or appointment by the presbytery or its entities or (2) sexual abuse in a non- - church-related setting which raises questions of character for the Church. - 24 Reasonable Suspicion is a subjective criterion that refers to a belief or opinion based on facts or - 25 circumstances of sexual abuse that are sufficient enough for a prudent person to want to inquire further, to - 26 take protective action, or report to authorities. - 27 Response is the action taken by the presbytery or entities when a report of sexual misconduct is received. - 28 It may include (1) inquiry into facts and circumstances, (2) possible disciplinary action (administrative or - 29 judicial or both), (3) pastoral care for accuser/victims and their families and others, and (4) pastoral care - and rehabilitation for the accused and care for their families. - 31 Volunteer is the term used for those who provide services for the presbytery and entities of the Church - 32 and receive no benefits or remuneration.
-Volunteers include persons elected or appointed to serve on - boards, ministries, and other groups.
-For purposes of these guidelines, volunteers are treated the same as - employees.
+3 Accused is the term used to represent the person against whom a claim of sexual misconduct is made.

+Accuser/Victim is a term used to represent the person claiming knowledge of sexual misconduct by a person covered by these guidelines or a person claiming to have been abused by a person covered under this policy.
+A person such as a family member, friend, or colleague may be the accuser.

+7 Church when spelled with the initial capitalized refers to the Presbyterian Church (U.S.A.).
+Church, when spelled with the initial in lowercase refers to a local church.
+The word congregation is used loosely for members and participants.

+10 Employee is the comprehensive term used to cover individuals who are hired or called to work for the11 Church for salary or wages.

+Entity is the term used to refer to any program or office managed by a board, ministry, council, or other body whose membership is elected by the presbytery.

+Inquiry is the term used in the Rules of Discipline to determine whether charges should be filed based upon allegations of an offense received by a governing body (Cf. D-10.0201).

+Pastoral Response Team (PRT) is a body constituted by the presbytery to facilitate the process of providing a pastoral response to allegations of sexual abuse by persons covered under these guidelines.
+The structure and function of the PRT are detailed in Section IV of this report.

+Persons Covered by this policy include church members, church officers, ministers, and nonmembers who are employees or volunteers under the supervision of the presbytery or its entities, including those who are accused of sexual abuse under circumstances in which (1) access to the accuser/victim is related to some form of service to or appointment by the presbytery or its entities or (2) sexual abuse in a nonchurch-related setting which raises questions of character for the Church.

+Reasonable Suspicion is a subjective criterion that refers to a belief or opinion based on facts or circumstances of sexual abuse that are sufficient enough for a prudent person to want to inquire further, to take protective action, or report to authorities.

+Response is the action taken by the presbytery or entities when a report of sexual misconduct is received.
+It may include (1) inquiry into facts and circumstances, (2) possible disciplinary action (administrative or judicial or both), (3) pastoral care for accuser/victims and their families and others, and (4) pastoral care and rehabilitation for the accused and care for their families.

+Volunteer is the term used for those who provide services for the presbytery and entities of the Church and receive no benefits or remuneration.
+Volunteers include persons elected or appointed to serve on boards, ministries, and other groups.
+For purposes of these guidelines, volunteers are treated the same as employees.
 Liabilities of the presbytery or its entities may be the same for volunteers as for employees.

-PRESBYTERY OF FLORIDA
+1 1 PRESBYTERY OF FLORIDA

-Presbytery Manual of Operations
+2 2 Presbytery Manual of Operations

-Appendix C
+3 3 Appendix C

-FINANCIAL POLICY
+4 4 FINANCIAL POLICY

-I. Functions: With the Ministry of Presbytery Operations' approval, the presbytery shall employ a part-time accountant for bookkeeping services.
-The accountant shall provide regular financial statements to the Ministry of Presbytery Operations, to ministry chairs and to churches in such form as approved by the Ministry of Presbytery Operations.
+5 5 I. Functions: With the Ministry of Presbytery Operations' approval, the presbytery shall employ a part .-

+6 6 time accountant for bookkeeping services.
+The accountant shall provide regular financial statements to

+7 7 the Ministry of Pres bytery Operations, to ministry chairs and to churches in such form as approved b v

-II.
+9 II.
 Internal Controls: